AleMorales9011/ForgeWare/src/README.md

 1. User management, version control and inftractructure creation.
 2. Infractstructure automation, and CI/CD pipelines.
 3. Containerization and infrastucture management.

-**Scenario:** Your company is a `rapidly growing` SAAS platform.
-You need to onboard new developers quickly.
-And efficiently, providing them with a fully functional development environment.
-And a `streamlined deployment` process.

 **Challenges:**